12 Awesome Things To Do In Cape Range National Park (And How To Plan Your Visit The Right Way!)

 Do you need a 4WD for Cape Range National Park?

 No, you don’t need a 4WD to enjoy most of Cape Range National Park.
-But you won’t be able to drive through some spots, like Shothole Canyon.
+But you won’t be able to drive through some spots, like Shothole Canyon or across Yardie Creek.

 How long to stay in Cape Range National Park?